srlasher/pdstools/Home.md

 adm-datamart | Reporting on the ADM Datamart | `vignette("adm-datamart")`
-adm-explained | Step by step explanation of how ADM calculates propensities | `vignette("adm-explained")` ih-reporting | Reporting on Interaction History | `vignette("ih-reporting")`
+adm-explained | Step by step explanation of how ADM calculates propensities | `vignette("adm-explained")` ih-reporting | Reporting on Interaction History | `vignette("ih-reporting")` snapshots-to-scorecards | Example code to turn a model snapshot into a scorecard | `vignette("snapshots-to-scorecards")`

 You can get the list of vignettes with `browseVignettes("cdhtools")` (as a web page) or `vignette(package="cdhtools")`.
 A vignette provides the original source as well as a readable HTML or PDF page and a file with the R code.
 Read a specific one with `vignette(x)` and see its code with `edit(vignette(x))`.